top of page

 Our names are Bas and Martha Froese-Kooijenga.
-We have lived and farmed here together for twenty-two years, although Martha was born and raised here too.
+We have lived and farmed here together for twenty-six years, although Martha was born and raised here too.
 Our Holstein herd started with twelve cows and has grown to thirty.
 We find this to be a nice, manageable herd size for us.
 Bas always dreamed of having a dairy farm, and Martha always dreamed of having a store.
 The location of our farm (beside busy highway #12) has helped to make the store a success.

 Some thoughts about how we raise our animals:

 People often ask us if we are organic, as natural as possible, or if we ethically raise our animals.

 We are plain and simple farmers who enjoy caring for our cows.
 We try to give them the best life possible because they give so much to us.

 Naturally, our pasture grass is organic.
 The alfalfa grass hay we buy is organic.
 The grain is not organic.
 If a cow is sick, we will give her antibiotics or other medicine, rather than letting her die - milk or meat from treated animals is kept out of the food chain until withdrawal times have been met.

 Each cow has a name and gets one-on-one attention daily (most days with an extra brushing), as well as their own freshly bedded personal stall in the barn for sleeping.
 They are milked four at a time in the milking parlour, where they get to snack on grain in their personal stall (they remember this stall each time).
 Treating our animals well and keeping them happy is very important to us.